 Flush the tank on a schedule

 Flushing your water heater tank regularly is the number one step to minimize the impact of buildup and prevent water heater damage.
 Depending on whether your water Is hard or soft, you should flush the water heater tank twice a year or more.
 Flushing a water heater tank is not hard at all.
-This task can easily be DIY-ed, but if you have trouble figuring out the right way, please contact a professional plumber.
+This task can easily be DIY-ed, but if you have trouble figuring out the right way, please contact your local plumber.

 Do a vinegar soak